 THIS CONTEST IS CLOSED

 The Contours Options Elite tandem stroller is a Twiniversity favorite!
 It’s packed with family-friendly features for your twinnies.
-Besides being one of the only true twin strollers that can accommodate two infant car seats, the Options Elite offers multiple seat configurations so your twinnies never get bored.
+Besides being one of the only true twin strollers that can accommodate two infant car seats due to their car seat adapters, the Options Elite offers multiple seat configurations so your twinnies never get bored.
 With an ample basket and plenty of sun shade, this is a top twin stroller.
 Check out Nat’s video review below!

 What Features Do I Need in a Twin Stroller?